Jonathanzhao02/Snowboy/README.md

 # SnowBoy
 Welcome to the Snowboy Discord bot repository!
-If you were not invited, please kindly leave, it's a private repo!

 ## About
 Snowboy is a voice-activated Discord bot built with discord.js.